ssmlee04/blog/_posts/2015-07-18-some-common-functions-when-using-bluebird-promise.md

 ### Miscellaneous

 * I think `Promise.map` method can have maximum concurrency of 5.
-If there are more than 5 promises that is being executed but not yet resolved or rejected the `.map` method would be jammed.
-So many times I just set
+If there are more than 5 promises running at the same time it won't work.
+So a lot of times I just set

 ```
-{concurrency: 1}
+{
+  concurrency: 1
+}
 ```

 when I am using `Promise.map` method.